Our guide to the key movements and training terms you’ll hear at joy.

 Pull: The opposite of push — pulling weight toward your body, whether with your arms (like a row) or vertically (like a pull-up).
 Pulls strengthen your back, biceps and grip, balancing out push movements for total-body strength.

-Reps (Repetitions): the number of times you perform an exercise in one set.
+Reps (Repetitions) are the number of times you perform an exercise in one set.

-Sets: a group of repetitions performed together before resting.
+A group of repetitions performed together before resting is called a set.